anujitganguly/MiniProjects/README.md

 17. Python code to find vowels -- getVowles.py
 18. Pyhton code to create and show output in a txt file -- txtOP.py
 19. Pythin code to convert currency -- currencyConv.py
+20. Python code to make the first word capital -- firstWordCapt.py